motonuko/enzsrp/README.md

 - `rhea-directions.tsv`
 - `rhea2metacyc.tsv`

-In the end, add the downloaded files paths to `.env`
+Finally, add the paths of the downloaded files to your `.env` file.

 ```
 ENZSRP_ORIGINAL_RHEA_DIRECTIONS_FILE="<path-to-downloaded-file-dir>/rhea-directions.tsv"